parshanpakiman/UB-F25-MGO-636/README.md

   - The primary platform for this course is [UB Learns](http://ublearns.buffalo.edu/), which will serve as the central hub for course content, announcements, and grading.
   - Please familiarize yourself with UB Learns.
 You can explore its features and guides at [UB Learns Student Guide](https://www.buffalo.edu/lms/guides-students.html#title_0_copy:~:text=Quick%20Start%20Videos-,Available%20Guides,-Basics%20of%20UB)

+- **Google Colab**
+  - Google Colab will be used for running analytics, simulations, and data modeling exercises during the course.
+  - It allows you to write and execute code directly in your browser, with no software installation required.
+  - You will need a Google account to access Colab.
+Please ensure you are logged in before using any shared notebooks.
+  - Please activate your **Google Colab** account as soon as possible.
+Review the **Introductory Notebook** to familiarize yourself with Colab and practice running basic Python code.

 - **Acadly**
   - We will also use [Acadly](https://www.acadly.com/) for lecture-related engagement, such as pre-lecture activities, polls, and out-of-class discussions.
   - 📌 You are **required to be set up on Acadly before the first class**.
   - Please let us know if you encounter any issues during setup.

-⚠️ It is essential that you have access to **UB Learns** and **Acadly** from the beginning of the semester.
+⚠️ It is essential that you have access to **UB Learns**, **Google Colab**, and **Acadly** from the beginning of the semester.
 You are responsible for checking UB Learns regularly for updates.
 Log in and explore both platforms as soon as possible!

 ## 📂 Cases and Game
-- We might discuss case studies, which will be posted on UB Learns.
-- Links and instructions will be shared before simulation-based activities.
-- Participation in both case discussions and the simulation is required.
+ - Required and optional case materials can be purchased at Harvard Business Publishing.
+Cost: $4.95 (essential) + $10 (optional materials)
+ - If you do not already have a Harvard Business Publishing account, please register for a free one.
+ - You will participate in the **eBeer Simulation** game during the semester.
+Access instructions and play guidelines will be provided in class.

 ## 🧾 Academic Integrity
 - Academic integrity is essential to your learning and to UB’s academic standards.